dnewcome/Node.net/README.md

 # What is implemented

-- Enough of the `http’ module to implement a basic server that handles post data and sends back response
+- Enough of the `http' module to implement a basic server that handles post data and sends back response
 - Enough of the `net' module to implement a TCP server that echoes requests to stdout
 - Enough of the `stream' api to support the above -require()